jeffsp/matleap/README.md

-# Matleap: Leap Motion Controller Interface to MATLAB
+# Matleap: MATLAB Interface to the Leap Motion Controller

 This MATLAB mex program will allow you to get data from a Leap Motion Controller device.